Josef-Friedrich/mscxyz/README.rst

                             multiple --distribute-fields options.
 SOURCE_FIELDS can be a single field or a comma separated list of fields: field_one,field_two.
 The program tries first to match the FORMAT_STRING on the first source field.
-If this fails, it tries the second source field ... an so on.
+If thisfails, it tries the second source field ... an so on.
       -j, --json            Additionally write the meta data to a json file.
       -l DESTINATION FORMAT_STRING, --log DESTINATION FORMAT_STRING